OA vz. 30: Czechoslovakia

 In service they proved to have some serious shortcomings.
 The engines were weak and did not allow the vehicle to fully exploit the abilities of the chassis, not even being able to cross the ditches at the sides of roads.
 The armor was thin and could be penetrated at close range by rifles and the ZB vz.
 26 machine guns were not capable of sustained fire.

 The Army decided to organize them in three-vehicle platoons assigned to the reconnaissance companies of the four Mobile (Rychlá) Divisions and assigned the extra platoons to support the border areas.
-These platoons were heavily used suppressing the protests and violence instigated by Konrad Henlein's Sudeten German Party (Sudetendeutsche Partei - SdP) and the Sudetendeutsche Freikorps (paramilitary groups trained in Germany by SS-instructors) between May and October 1938.
-After the Munich Agreement two companies of OA vz.
+These platoons were heavily used in suppressing the protests and violence instigated by Konrad Henlein's Sudeten German Party (Sudetendeutsche Partei - SdP) and the Sudetendeutsche Freikorps (paramilitary groups trained in Germany by SS-instructors) between May and October 1938.
+After the Munich Agreement, two companies of OA vz.
 30s were sent to reinforce Slovakia and Ruthenia where they were used to repel Hungarian and Polish border-crossers, sometimes up to a battalion in strength.
 They helped to screen the infantry when they had to evacuate southern Slovakia after the First Vienna Award on 2 November 1938.
-Ten armored cars, no longer needed once that the border areas had been annexed by Germany and Hungary, were sold to the Gendarmerie in February—March 1939.
+Ten armored cars, no longer needed once that the border areas had been annexed by Germany and Hungary, were sold to the Gendarmerie in February-March 1939.
 Two companies defended Carpatho-Ukraine in March 1939 from a Hungarian attack, but were forced to seek refuge in Slovakia and Romania.
 One OA vz.
 30 was captured by the Hungarians during the fighting, but they made no known use of it.